haspden/INFLITE-TYPE-ONE-Hammerhead-CGM/README.md

 1. This app requires the user to have an active [Nightscout](https://github.com/nightscout/cgm-remote-monitor) website.

-2. This app requires an active data connection to your Karoo / Karoo 2 Device.
+2. This app requires an active data connection to your Hammerhead Karoo / Karoo 2 Device.

     **_WARNING !
 DATA CHARGES MAY APPLY_**